 Dr. Leighann Sullivan

 Leighann Sullivan earned her BS in Biology from Cornell University.
 For a number of years she taught math, science, and language skills at a secondary school for learning disabled students.
 She subsequently earned her PhD in Biochemistry and Cell Biology from Rice University.
 Her dissertation was entitled, “Molecular and Genomic Analyses in Clostridium acetobutylicum.”
 She has served as an adjunct professor in Microbiology and Chemistry laboratory classes at Curry College.
 When not pursuing academic interests she enjoys spending time with her family, traveling, reading, and experimenting in the culinary arts.

 Cortney loves science, recycling, traveling and animals, especially bats!
 She recently returned to the Salem, MA area after spending a few months in India and completing her M.S. in Australia at James Cook University, researching the role of flying foxes as host reservoirs for zoonotic viruses.
 Before that, she spent many summers abroad gaining hands-on experience in wildlife rehabilitation in various countries around the world while getting her B.S. in Environmental Biology at Salem State University.

-Aside from advocating for all animals, Cortney enjoys hiking, reading, and traveling.
+Aside from advocating for all animals, Cortney enjoys hiking and reading.

 Beth Zylinski — Program Manager Web Solutions, Instructor